beefyfinance/cowcentrated-subgraph/README.md

        - `"priceOracleType" : "pyth"`
        - Find the pyth contract address [on pyth's documentation](https://docs.pyth.network/price-feeds/contract-addresses/evm).
 Put the address in `pythPriceFeedAddress`.
        - Grab the `Crypto.<native>/USD` price feed ID [on pyth's documentation](https://pyth.network/developers/price-feed-ids).
 Put the ID in `pythPriceFeedId`.
-2. Add dev RPCs in graph-node config [docker/graph-node/config.toml](docker/graph-node/config.toml).
-3. Add a new `prepare:<network>` script in [package.json](package.json).
-4. Add the chain name in the Release script in [.github/workflows/Release.yml](.github/workflows/Release.yml).
+2. Add the chain name in the Release script in [.github/workflows/Release.yml](.github/workflows/Release.yml).
+3. Add the endpoint link to the [README](README.md) in alphabetical order.
-5. Release the first version of the subgraph for the new network using the [./bin/release.sh](./bin/release.sh) script.
+4. Release the first version of the subgraph for the new network using the [./bin/release.sh](./bin/release.sh) script.
    - Must be logged in to goldsky with the provided cli.
    - Only used to deploy the first version, see below for updating a subgraph.

-6. Tag the new version on Goldsky's UI as "latest" to create a stable endpoint.
+When ready: 4.
+Tag the new version on Goldsky's UI as "latest" to create a stable endpoint.
-7. Add the endpoint link to the [README](README.md) in alphabetical order.

 ### Release a new version of the subgraph